AstragoDE/AstragoDE/README.md

 ### My Goals 🥅

 - Create more useful Apps and Programs **without Ads or Paywalls**
-- Create my own website and stop using Google Sites

 ### My GitHub Commits (Skyline) 🌃